MSHSL Section 5 Debate Tournament

 When judging debate I want you, the debaters, to prove to me why you should win my ballot.
 I listen for explanations as to WHY your contention is stronger or your evidence more reliable than the opponents' contention/evidence.
 Just claiming that your evidence/arguments are better does not win my ballot.
 In other words, I expect there to be clash and clear reasoning.

 I listen carefully to the evidence entered in to the debate to make sure it matches the tag you have given it.
 If a card is called by the other team, it better have a complete source cite and show the quoted material either highlighted or underlined with the rest of the words there.
 The team providing the card should be able to do so expeditiously.
 I expect that author, source, and date will be presented.
-Author qualifications are very helpful, especially when a team wants to convince me their evidence is stronger than the opponents.
+Author qualifications are very helpful, especially when a team wants to convince me their evidence is stronger than the ev presented by their opponents.
 The first time the ev is presented, it needs to be the author’s words, in context, and NOT paraphrased.
 Later paraphrased references in the round, of course, is a different story.

 The affirmative summary speech is the last time new arguments should be entered in the debate.